 Le informazioni nella sezione "Riassunto" possono far riferimento a edizioni diverse di questo titolo.

-Jesper Juul is Visiting Assistant Arts Professor at the New York University Game Center.
-He is the author of Half-Real: Video Games between Real Rules and Fictional Worlds (2005), published by the MIT Press.
+Jesper Juul is Associate Professor in the School of Design at the Royal Danish Academy of Fine Arts.
+He is the author of Half-Real: Video Games between Real Rules and Fictional Worlds; A Casual Revolution: Reinventing Video Games and Their Players; and The Art of Failure: An Essay on the Pain of Playing Video Games, all published by the MIT Press.

 Le informazioni nella sezione "Su questo libro" possono far riferimento a edizioni diverse di questo titolo.